amad00r/logbook/README.md

 # logbook

-logbook is a simple command-line utility for safely storing your thoughts.
+logbook is a simple command-line utility to keep track of your thoughts.

 ## TODO